revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> // is a floor division operator, it returns the integer value after division.
+> // is a floor division operator and it returns the integer value after division.

   </details>
 </details>